jatin69/sliding-window-protocols/README.md

 * install requirements from requirements.txt or pip lock file
 * run `python app.py` and navigate to `localhost:5000` in browser
 * disable debugging in app.py if you don't want messages in terminal

+## Deployment

+* **In dev mode** (Active currently)

+  * Each protocol has different python file, namely `stop-and-wait.py`, `go-back-N.py`
+  * These files serve respective html files as well
+  * To run a protocol, it's py file needs to be run and the access point for each is `localhost:5000/`

+* **In Deployment Mode**
+  * All python files for protocols can be merged with each having a different namespace.
+  * Now a single `app.py` is sufficient.
+  * Similarly, modify html files to serve for different namespaces.
+  * Protocols will be then served at `localhost:5000/stop-and-wait`, `localhost:5000/go-back-N`
+  * Every protocol running on same socket but with different namespace.
+  * dope.